archive-for-processing/processing-forked-libraries/README.md

 * __onFinishEvent(int timerId)__

-    The onFinishEvent will be called whenever a timer has finished running the configured amount of duration.
+    The onFinishEvent will be called whenever a timer has finished running for the configured amount of timer duration.
 The event will provide info about which timer has triggered the event.

 ## Additional Info